Blightmud/Blightmud/README.md

 [![Coverage Status](https://coveralls.io/repos/github/LiquidityC/Blightmud/badge.svg?branch=dev)](https://coveralls.io/github/LiquidityC/Blightmud?branch=dev)
 # Blightmud  : A mud client for the terminal

 Blightmud has been a passion project of mine for some time.
-A big user of the old but great tinyfugue I always wanted to create my own similar mud client.
+A big user of the old but great [tinyfugue](http://tinyfugue.sourceforge.net/) I always wanted to create my own similar mud client.
 Even though I don't play much muds these days.

 ![screenshot](resources/images/demo.gif)

 ## The name?
 The client is written in rust.
-Some navigating throught the thesaurus brought me to the word 'blight' and here we are.
+Some navigating throught the thesaurus brought me to the word **blight** and here we are.

 ## Features
 - Completely terminal based (mac and linux)